glouppe/info8010-deep-learning/lecture6.md

 .center.width-100[![](figures/lec6/ResidualUNetResults.svg)]

-.center[3d segmentation results using a UNet architecture.<br> (a) Slices of a 3d volume of a mouse cortex, (b) A UNet is used to classify voxels as either inside or outside neutrites.
-Connected regions are shown with different colors, (c) 5-member ensemble of UNets.]
+3d segmentation results using a UNet architecture. (a) Slices of a 3d volume of a mouse cortex, (b) A UNet is used to classify voxels as either inside or outside neutrites.
+Connected regions are shown with different colors, (c) 5-member ensemble of UNets.

 .footnote[Credits: Simon J.D.
 Prince, [Understanding Deep Learning](https://udlbook.github.io/udlbook/), 2023.]